nickmoline/nickmoline.github.io/_posts/2004-03-31-slackin-and-poetry.md

 In attempt to fix it himself, Chris has installed Windows 2000 since he couldn&#8217;t get the Windows 98 CD to boot (they don&#8217;t often do that).
 He installed Windows 2000 but did a full install not an upgrade install and was confused why all his program shortcuts and such were gone, and more importantly why he couldn&#8217;t install MS Office on the system.
 The reason he couldn&#8217;t install Office was of course that Office requires that you install the 2000 Service Packs first.
 I brought my handy dandy Security Updates CD and got him all up to date and installed Office for them.

-After I got done in there I went back to the District Office where I was informed that the district was completely fed up with the current Computer Consulting firm they have hired to maintain their network and that I should submit a resumÃ© and a proposal for a price structure and they would strongly consider hiring my company to maintain their network as opposed to this company that is costing them a fortune and not doing their jobs.
+After I got done in there I went back to the District Office where I was informed that the district was completely fed up with the current Computer Consulting firm they have hired to maintain their network and that I should submit a resumé and a proposal for a price structure and they would strongly consider hiring my company to maintain their network as opposed to this company that is costing them a fortune and not doing their jobs.